bhargav-joshi/MLSA-Git-and-GitHub-Workshop/README.md

 https://bit.ly/feedback-mlsa

-(*Note Certificates Will be provided to you all in above Certificates folder so & It will be done in before 28th November 20)
+(*Note Certificates Will be provided to you all in above Certificates folder & It will be done before 28th November 20)

 ## Event Details